-- 1. Neither the First-Year Program nor the First Year Seminar may be taken on a Pass/Fail basis. - Semester course units in the student's major and minor fields cannot be taken on a Pass/Fail basis after the major and minor are declared. - 3.
+- 1. Neither the First-Year Program nor the First Year Seminar may be taken on a Pass/Fail basis. - Semester course units in the student's major and minor fields cannot be taken on a Pass/Fail basis after the major and minor are declared, regardless of whether the specific course is required to complete the major or minor and regardless of whether the course is multi-listed. - 3.
 No more than one optional Pass/Fail course can be taken in any semester. - 4.
 The Pass/Fail option requires that the written consent of the instructor be submitted to the registrar by the end of the ninth week of classes in the fall and spring semesters.
 In summer session or courses that meet only half of the fall or spring semester, students may avail themselves of the option by the midpoint of the course as determined by the registrar.